sajayantony/image-spec/artifact.md

   The following annotations MAY be used:

   - `org.opencontainers.artifact.description`: human readable description for the artifact
-  - `org.opencontainers.artifact.created`: creation time of the artifact
+  - `org.opencontainers.artifact.created`: creation time of the artifact expressed as string defined by [RFC 3339][rfc-3339]

   Additionally, the following annotations SHOULD be used when deploying multi-arch container images: